 Once I got it home I stuck it up on the Design Wall (a sort of homecoming from where it originally was born).
 I have not yet trimmed the batting from the edges or put the finish on the edges, but I am enjoying just looking at the piece as it came off the long-arm quilting machine.

-I am excited to add it to our The Wardrobe Meets the Wall Collection of art quilts made from recycled clothing and garment manufacturing scraps.
+I am excited to add it to my collection of art quilts made from recycled clothing and garment manufacturing scraps.